 MLP SE's Articles of Association provide for a Supervisory Board that comprises six members, two of whom are employee representatives.
 Both the size and the tripartite composition of the Supervisory Board are thereby stipulated in MLP SE's Articles of Association.
 The members of the Supervisory Board at a dualistically structured SE are generally appointed by the Annual General Meeting (Art.
-40 (2) of the SE Regulation).
-MLP deviates from this regarding the employees' representatives.
-The appointment of the employees' representatives on the Supervisory Board is based on a participation arrangement that has been agreed between the company and a negotiation committee established for this purpose.
+40 (2) of the SE Regulation) becoming effective.
+MLP SE deviates from this with regard to the employees' representatives.
+The appointment of the employees' representatives on the Supervisory Board is based on a participation agreement that has been agreed between the company and a negotiation committee established for this purpose.
 Accordingly, employees' representatives are elected directly through an election in the company.
-The members of the Supervisory Board are currently Ms Tina Müller, Dr Peter Lütke-Bornefeld (Chairman of the Supervisory Board), Dr Claus-Michael Dill, Matthias Lautenschläger, Alexander Beer (employee representative) and Burkhard Schlingermann (employee representative), who resigned from his position on 31 December 2020 after reaching the standard retirement age.
-Monika Stumpf, Deputy Chairperson of the Works Council, joins the committee as Mr Schlingermann's successor.
-Ms Müller has held a seat on the Supervisory Board since the financial year 2015, Dr Lütke-Bornefeld since the financial year 2002, Dr Dill since the financial year 2008, Mr Lautenschläger since the financial year 2018 and the employees' representatives, Messrs Schlingermann and Beer, since the financial year 2013, whereby the membership in the periods prior to September 2017 related to MLP AG, as the change in corporate form (MLP AG to MLP SE) took place at that time.
+The members of the Supervisory Board are currently Ms. Tina Müller and Dr. Peter Lütke-Bornefeld (Chairman of the Supervisory Board), Dr. Claus-Michael Dill, Matthias Lautenschläger, Alexander Beer (employees' representative) and Ms. Monika Stumpf (employees' representative).
+Monika Stumpf, the deputy works council chair, joined the Supervisory Board on January 1, 2021 as the successor to Mr. Schlingermann, who resigned from his position on December 31, 2020 having reached the statutory retirement age.
+Ms. Müller has held a seat on the Supervisory Board since the financial year 2015, Dr. Lütke-Bornefeld since the financial year 2002, Dr. Dill since the financial year 2008, Mr. Lautenschläger since the financial year 2018 and employees' representative Mr. Schlingermann since the financial year 2013, whereby the membership in the periods prior to September 2017 related to MLP AG, as the change in corporate form from MLP AG to MLP SE took place at that time.

-As per the recommendations of the GCGC, the Supervisory Board should define specific targets for its composition and draw up a skills profile for the entire Board.
+As per the recommendations of the GCGC 2019, the Supervisory Board should specify specific targets for its composition and draw up a skills profile for the entire Board.
 In doing so, the Supervisory Board should also pay attention to diversity.
-Proposals submitted to the Annual General Meeting by the Supervisory Board should take into consideration these targets and, at the same time, aim to meet the skills profile for the entire Board.
+Proposals submitted to the Annual General Meeting by the Supervisory Board should take into account these targets and, at the same time, aim to meet the skills profile for the entire Board.

 In its meetings during past financial years, the Supervisory Board at MLP SE addressed the topic of setting specific targets for the composition of the Supervisory Board, paying particular attention to its own target of securing diversity in terms of its composition, as the Supervisory Board has set itself concrete targets for its composition.
-One item worthy of note here is a requirements profile for Supervisory Board candidates, which was passed in the financial year and which summarises the knowledge, skills, professional experience and personal aptitude characteristics necessary for candidates to be considered.
-Statements on the stipulations for promoting equal participation of women in management positions pursuant to § 111 (5) of the German Stock Corporation Act (AktG) are presented in the context of the Declaration on Corporate Governance.
+One item worthy of particular note here is a requirements profile for Supervisory Board candidates, which was passed in the financial year and which summarises the knowledge, skills, professional experience and personal aptitude characteristics necessary for candidates to be considered.
+You can find statements on the stipulations for promoting equal participation of women in management positions pursuant to § 111 (5) of the German Stock Corporation Act (AktG) within the Declaration of Corporate Governance.

-The Supervisory Board also reviewed the knowledge and experience required of the Supervisory Board members and of the Chairman of the Audit Committee under the German Corporate Governance Code with in connection with reporting and internal control procedures.
+The Supervisory Board also reviewed the knowledge and experience required of the Supervisory Board members and of the Chairman of the Audit Committee under the German Corporate Governance Code with regard to reporting and internal control procedures.
 The Chairman of the MLP SE Audit Committee fully complies with these requirements.